 10 feet – 9mm

 35 feet – 30mm

 A roadside banner that contains loads of text and images isn’t going to perform?
 You should make sure that the banner has only essential information.
 There’s no need for email addresses, Facebook and Instagram addresses.
 To be effective, the customer wants to know three things.

 2. What you’re selling

 Know your audience

 Remember, you must know your audience.
 Suppose you’re producing artwork for a birthday banner containing embarrassing pictures which are undoubtedly being viewed up close?
 In this instance, it’s OK to have small images and text.
-Say for example; you are promoting an offer outside your store?
-Its an idea to make the punchline large and remove any contact details as your already outside the store.
-Take notice of how the big boys do things, does your local Dominos pizza shopfront signage display a telephone number or website?
+Say, for example, you are promoting an offer outside your store?
+It’s an idea to make the punchline large and remove any contact details as you already outside the store.
+Please take notice of how big companies use their advertising space.
+Does your local Dominos pizza shopfront signage display a telephone number or website?
 I doubt it, so keep it simple and on point.